-Business Professionals of America is the leading CTSO (Career and Technical Student Organization) for students pursuing careers in business management, office administration, information technology and other related career fields.
-BPA has 43,000...
+College of Western Idaho is proud to be part of Business Professionals of America (BPA), the leading Career and Technical Student Organization for students pursuing careers in business management, office administration, information technology, and...

 Do you enjoy working with technology and feel a sense of satisfaction when helping others?
 Computer support specialists use the combination of information technology, problem solving, and customer service soft skills to help individuals and organizations overcome technical challenges and maintain productivity.
 In the Computer Support Specialist program, we take pride in teaching and learning these skill sets needed to be successful in the IT support field.
 At the College of Western Idaho (CWI), we will develop your understanding of technology from the ground up giving you the computer, networking, and security knowledge and skills needed to succeed in the IT support industry.

 Information technology professionals are held to a higher standard than many professionals, which is why many employers require a background check before hiring any new IT personnel.
 A felony or misdemeanor still appearing on a background check can become a severe barrier to working as an IT professional at a government or private organization.

 The College of Western Idaho (CWI) provides a Computer Support Specialist program that will prepare you with advanced, market-relevant skills that employers recognize and respect as well as opportunities to connect with a global community of industry professionals.